Data Protection Policy | IRIS

 3.1 This policy applies to all personal data which is stored and processed by IRIS regardless of the location where that personal data is stored (e.g. on an employee’s own device) and regardless of the Data Subject.
 All staff and others processing personal data on IRIS NITK’s behalf must read this policy.
 A failure to comply with this policy may result in disciplinary action from the NITK.

-3.2 All Head of Departments and Professor-In-Charge for all facilities are responsible for ensuring that all staff and students within their area of responsibility comply with this data policy and implement appropriate practices, processes, controls, and training to ensure its compliance.
+3.2 All Head of Departments (Referred as HoDs, hereafter) and Professor-In-Charge for all facilities are responsible for ensuring that all staff and students within their area of responsibility comply with this data policy and implement appropriate practices, processes, controls, and training to ensure its compliance.

 In case of any issues regarding this data policy, the IRIS Officers can be reached at dpp@iris.nitk.ac.in.